Things To Do In London In The Summer Holidays 2025

 ICE SKATING: London also has year-round ice rinks, including one slap bang in the middle of the Central line — so no need to wait for the festive season to get your fill of twirls and whirls.

 BOATING: Few things excite kids more than boats, especially if you tell them they can have a go at rowing/pedalling themselves.
 With that in mind, pick one of our favourite boating lakes in London, chock full of swans, dragons and other fantastical vessels waiting to be hired out.
 Not up for doing the work yourselves?
-Kick back on one of London's best boat trips and simply watch the scenery roll by.
+Kick back on one of London's best boat trips and watch the scenery roll by.

 BEACHES: Craving the sand between your toes?
-Head to one of London's urban beaches, which pop up across the capital complete with sand, water features, deckchairs, and all manner of entertainment.
+Head to one of London's urban beaches, which pop up across the capital complete with sand, water features, deckchairs and all manner of entertainment.
 They're not all family-friendly, but there are options if you've got little ones to entertain.

 OUTDOOR CINEMA: Kids still singing about Bruno?
 Take them to a family-friendly screening at one of London's outdoor cinemas (some of which are free!) and replace their Encanto obsession with something new.

-TEENAGERS: Older kids and teenagers can be trickier to entertain, but have a read of our things to do in London with teenagers, covering everything from museums and exhibitions to shopping trips, a little-known neon art gallery, street art, and more adventurous days out.
+TEENAGERS: Older kids and teenagers can be trickier to entertain, but have a read of our things to do in London with teenagers, covering everything from museums and exhibitions to shopping trips, a little-known neon art gallery, street art and more adventurous days out.

 AUTISTIC KIDS: Looking for things to do in the school holidays with autistic children?
-Check out our new guide, which includes museums, theatres, sensory rooms and more.
+Check out our guide, which includes museums, theatres, sensory rooms and more.

 Summer holiday events in London